Colby College Libraries: Bixler Art and Music Library

 The Art and Music Library, in the Bixler Art and Music Center, maintains a collection of art and music books, journals, sound recordings, music scores, a computer lab/listening center, and study spaces.
 Internet ports and wireless access are provided.
 The library contains approximately 2,200 reference volumes, 10,000 scores, 30,000 monographs, 11,000 sound recordings, and 1,200 videos.

 Olin Science Library

 The 10,800-square-foot Science Library, in the F.W.
-Olin Science Center, houses books, journals, videos, and topographic maps that support programs in the natural sciences, computer science, and mathematics.
+Olin Science Center, housed books, journals, videos, and topographic maps that supported programs in the natural sciences, computer science, and mathematics.
+In 2022 the Olin Science Library was transformed into offices for President Greene's Artificial Intelligence and Entrepreneurship initiatives as well study spaces.
+The books once housed by the Olin Science Library are in an off-campus annex and can be requested for delivery.